-Buenos Aires Capital City, named as Autonomous City of Buenos Aires by the Constitution in 1996, is the Federal Capital of the Argentine Republic.
-It has been the seat of the federal government since 1880.
-Without doubt, it is the most important city in Argentina.
-Also considered one of the twenty largest cities in the world, it is among the twenty-five most influential cities on the planet.
-It also stands out as a unique city for its tourist attractions, cultural diversity, gastronomy and artistic manifestations.
+The City of Buenos Aires, officially the Autonomous City of Buenos Aires, is the federal capital of the Argentine Republic.
+It is the most prominent city in Argentina and is among the twenty largest cities in the world and the twenty-five most influential globally.
+In addition, it stands out as a unique city for its tourist attractions, cultural diversity, gastronomy, and artistic manifestations.

 Among the diversity of climates that Argentina has, the climate in the City of Buenos Aires corresponds to the type of temperate climate in its variety of humid pampas.
 The average annual temperature is 18ºC (64°F).